evrentan/restaurant-management/api-gateway/README.md

 ## Running the Application Locally

-Application can be run with ApiGatewayApplication class under evrentan.restaurantmanagement.apigateway.spring.spring.
+Application can be run with [ApiGatewayApplication][api-gateway-main-class] class.

 Alternatively you can use the [Spring Boot Maven plugin][spring-boot-maven-plugin] like so: